jondoescoding/awesome-ai-agents/README.md

 This repository features AI agents and workflows that use models from Groq and OpenRouter.

-## Agents vs Workflows
+## 🛠 Agents vs Workflows

-- Coming Soon
+**Workflows** are systems where LLMs and tools are orchestrated through predefined code paths.

+**Agents**, on the other hand, are systems where LLMs dynamically direct their own processes and tool usage, maintaining control over how they accomplish tasks.

 ## 🤔 Why Awesome AI Agents & Workflows?